babashka/babashka/doc/dev.md

 * Add an entry in `run_all_libtests.clj` to run the added test namespaces.
 * Run the tests `script/lib_tests/run_all_libtests NS1 NS2`

+Note: If you have to modify a test to have it work with bb, add an inline comment with prefix "TEST-FIX:" explaining what you did.

 ## Build